StanForever/awesome-websites/README.md

 * [http://netflixroulette.net](http://netflixroulette.net/) : Find something random to watch on Netflix.
 * [http://notes.io](http://notes.io/) : The easiest way to write short text notes in the browser.
 * [https://nickmakes.website](https://nickmakes.website/) : NYC-based creative web developer named Nick Ellsworth.
 Here's some stuff that he created which you may find fun or weird.
 * [https://nohello.net](https://nohello.net/) : You SHOULD definitely go through this website before you text anyone if you're the person who just says hi/hello to initiate a conversation over chatting.
+* [https://dalton-nrs.manchester.ac.uk](https://dalton-nrs.manchester.ac.uk/) : Take a tour of Virtual nuclear reactor.

 ## O :
 * [http://oldcomputers.net](http://oldcomputers.net/) : The museum of old, rare, vintage, antique computers.
 View all 150 old computers all at the same time to appreciate how diverse and interesting they are. :computer: